 The next generation firewall (NGFW) was designed exactly with the increased cyber threat scenarios in mind.
 It allows enterprises to provide safer, application-driven access to Internet resources--through deeper analysis of network traffic down to the application layer—specifically, identification of the application in use and each user accessing each application.
-By relying on App-ID, User-ID, and Content-ID technologies, enterprises can gain visibility and control over network traffic using business-oriented criteria.
+By relying on technologies such as App-ID and User-ID organizations can gain enterprise-wide visibility and control aligned with enterprise security policy.

 NGFW allows connectivity without introducing unnecessary risks.
 How?
 Next generation firewalls utilize security policies based on authorization of specific users for specific applications, instead of only on port numbers and IP addresses (as with traditional firewalls).
 According to Gartner, by year-end 2016, the majority of large enterprises will adopt a NGFW technology to consolidate intrusion prevention and firewall capabilities.
 NSS Labs predicts that NGFW total market revenues will increase to $5.8 Billion by 2018.

 Since adopting NGFW has become a strategic imperative, there is an acute need for seamless, comprehensive management and auditing capabilities for both next-generation and network-layer firewalls.
 Most enterprises today have NGFWs as part of their network alongside traditional firewalls and other security controls.
 However, because it is not feasible for organizations to replace hundreds of firewalls, they opt for a staged approach.
 Managing security policies for so many different types of firewalls is challenging and adds to network complexity, so that in some cases, IT teams simply continue to use old service-based policies instead of leveraging App-ID and User-ID based policies.